buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 <p class='text--warning'><strong>Unfortunately, I had a family crisis over the last 2–3 weeks and had to pause writing.</strong> Thankfully, the family member who was very ill is doing better, so I’m back to writing, I’m just a little further behind than I’d hoped to be.</p>

 <p>In this chapter <strong>I’ll level up the complexity a little</strong>.
-I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns, reusable solutions to user interface problems that occur frequently</strong>.</p>
+I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns: reusable solutions to user interface problems that occur frequently</strong>.</p>

 <p>Once I’ve explored patterns, <strong>I’ll tie everything together</strong> to consider how <strong>we can use patterns, alongside components and objects, to build pages</strong>.
 With patterns and pages covered, I’ll stress the need to consider information architecture, <strong>so that we ensure our users can find their way to what they’re looking for</strong>.</p>